raphaelmayer/crawl-unsplash-cl/README.md

 - `-dM` for a mediumsized image (~ 1080x720),
 - `-dS` for a small image (~ 400x300).

-**Note:** Downloading multiple pages of large images can become a multiple gigabyte download very quickly.
+**Note:** Downloading a lot of large images will become a huge download very quickly.
-Depending on your bandwidth, connection or PC you might not be able to handle this and you might get a TIMEOUT error.
-If that's the case consider downloading less pages simultaneously.

 ### Query